theDavidCoen/LNURL-withdrawPOS/README.md

 2. Enter the amount to receive
 3. Confirm

-**In this repo I propose a new LNURL sub-protocol, I temporary called LNURL-withdrawPOS, which sees the interaction between the user and a POS, possibly equipped with a NFC sensor.**
+**In this repo I propose a new LNURL flow, I temporary called LNURL-withdrawPOS, which sees the interaction between the user and a POS, possibly equipped with a NFC sensor.**

 ### Flowchart